 If you arrive early or late at night go directly to your assigned inn, or to the Registration Desk.
 If no one is there, don't worry.
 There will be a sign at the desk with instructions for early or late-comers.
 You should also check with the Inn desk clerk at the Hospitality Center, who will have been briefed and may have a message from the Registrar for you (in your "femme" name).
-If all else falls, come to the Fair HQ at the Fairbanks Inn.
+IF ALL ELSE FAILS, COME TO THE FAIR HQ AT THE FAIRBANKS INN.
 If you travel "en femme" then by all means come as your femme self.
 Otherwise, we suggest you come as yourself and make a changeover in P'town.